 Myers and Maggie make an unlikely pair in a desperate rescue attempt for the infants.
 They tenaciously follow a deadly path through the seamy nighttime streets of Ensenada and into the Baja badlands of ancient Indian land, places where both come to face the greatest challenges of their lives.

-Here are a couple of chapters featuring two oddly alike characters (hint: both outside the law and both desperate), Maggie Frazier and Madelene Schaefer, to acquaint you with the flavor of character in the story.
+Here are a couple of chapters featuring two oddly alike characters (hint: both outside the law and both desperate).
+I chose Maggie Frazier and Madelene Schaefer to acquaint you with the flavor of character in the story.

-Maggie stood before the dresser mirror turning her lips dark with a shade of smear called Night Redemption.
+Maggie stood before the faded mirror in the Hotel Mexico room turning her lips dark with a shade of smear called Night Redemption.
 Her hand trembled applying it.
-Over her shoulder a reddish hue off Ensenada's lights ignited the edges of black sky, burning hellishly through the hotel room's French doors.
+Over her shoulder a hue the color of fire ignited the edges of black sky, burning hellishly through the hotel room's French doors.
 The night was balmy and warm-blooded and she felt it calling her, like Dracula.

 She smoothed mascara into the hollow below her eyes.
 She paused and took a moment to imagine the desperate people who had occupied this room before her, women gazing at the same glow through these flung-open doors.
 She imagined some 1930s gangster's moll making herself up before stepping outside into a hail of bullets.
 It was a room with a barrelful of dark stories, hard-luck people running for their lives from a world that didn't understand them and didn't care.

 She had to act; she couldn't sit by any longer and do nothing.
 But she felt sinful making herself over for the malice that lured her out into the vibrant city night.

 A teary blur caused her to miss her eyelid and rake mascara instead up onto her eyebrow.
 She flustered.
 She dabbed her eyes with a fold of toilet paper, blinked several times to clear her vision, then quickly went on to finish the face.